What is the best way to get rid of sweat bees?

 Killing sweat bees on contact requires using insecticides that contain prallethrin.
 This chemical compound belongs to the pyrethroids group, and it’s highly toxic to bees.

-The BASF Wasp-Freeze II can effectively kill bees and wasps on contact within a distance of 15 feet.
+The BASF Wasp-Freeze II can effectively kill bees and wasps on contact within 15 feet.

 This spray’s active component is prallethrin, which is very toxic to bees, as well as other insects in the environment (nor is it good for us to inhale)!